fpsvogel/reading/doc/csv-format.md

 Hamlet -- paperback|📕own 0141396504 📕Lexpub B07C8956BH -- in No Fear Shakespeare
 ```

-An item's length also probably belongs with a specific variant.
+An item's length also typically belongs with a specific variant.
 You can specify the length at the end of the main part of the variant string, just before any series or extra info:

 ```
 \Title|Sources
 Utopia|📕039393246X 336p -- trans.
 Robert Adams -- ed.
 George Logan 🔊https://librivox.org/utopia-by-thomas-more 3:59
 ```

-The `p` after the page count is optional, and only for clarity.

 ### Dates Started column: variants